jbmorice/jbmorice.github.io/_pages/home.md

     position            : 3D Engine R&D Engineer Intern
     start_date          : June
     end_date            : September 2017
+    short_summary       : |
-    short_summary       : "Evaluation of Vulkan as a replacement for OpenGL inside a 3D engine.
-Converted a subset of the engine and assessed the performance gain." detailed_summary    :
+        Evaluation of Vulkan as a replacement for OpenGL inside a 3D engine.
+Converted a subset of the engine and assessed the performance gain. detailed_summary    :
     timeline_icon_url   : /assets/images/timeline_icon_fighter_jet.png